hammadreal02/Physical-AI-and-Robotics/docs/04-module-vla-pipeline/chapter-1.md

 sidebar_position: 1
 ---

-# Visual Language & Action (VLA) Pipelines: Chapter 1 - Foundations of Visual-Language Models
+# Foundations of Visual-Language Models week 11

 The integration of visual perception with natural language understanding is a pivotal step towards truly intelligent robots.
 This chapter introduces the foundational concepts of Visual-Language Models (VLMs) and how they enable robots to interpret and act upon human commands expressed in natural language, grounded in visual observations.